 Magnesium

-You might also consider getting some help from magnesium to release tension and muscles, which is essential to prepare your body for rest if it is suffering from sleeping disorder and insomnia.
+You might also consider getting some help from magnesium to release tension and muscles, which is essential to prepare your body for rest if it is suffering from sleeping disorders and insomnia.

-Nuts such as almonds, peanuts and cashews are great source of magnesium, as well as fruits like avocados and bananas.
+Nuts such as almonds, peanuts, and cashews are great sources of magnesium, as well as fruits like avocados and bananas.
 Chocolate lovers would be delighted to find out dark chocolate is very rich in magnesium too!

 Melatonin